English: Gurren Lagann

 Tengen Toppa, while it does have an amazing story, is not about the story.
 It's not about a logical progression, strategy, conflicts of interests, world building, exploring the sci-fi or the other ideas in it.
 In fact, it is about the deconstruction of all those things.
 I usually like smart anime.
 But Tengen Toppa is unique, managing to be good without trying to be smart.
 Because it isn't about being smart.
 Its about feeling.
 Everything else is just a plot device.
 Its abstract almost, like a legend or an epic.
 You don't need to believe it.
 TTGL takes your ideas and your expectations and says fuck you.
 The only one idea that matters is feeling and spirit.
 It delivers on an emotional level.
 A primal instinct; willpower, that adrenaline rush and madness that overcomes you as you face an impossible challenge.

 For deus ex machinas, there were so many in Tengen Toppa Gurren Lagann I couldn't count them all.
 But it played into the show's theme "Kick logic out and do the impossible" perfectly.
-I didn't get the impression from the rest of the narrative that the show was taking itself very seriously at all(viewed as a parody, TTGL is pretty damn good), so they actually felt natural instead of disappointing.
+I didn't get the impression from the rest of the narrative that the show was taking itself very seriously at all(viewed as a parody, TTGL is pretty damn good), so they actually felt natural and strangely uplifting, instead of disappointing.

 EDIT: Now, as much as I know it is strange to say now, right at the end, especially after(rightly!) emphasizing the ridiculousness so much, I think it is dishonest to give the impression that this is just a mindless show intended to make you scream.
 Believe it or not, how epic it manages to be despite the absurdity is actually the result of very clever writing, brilliant implementation and noticeably passionate production values and attention to detail.
 In fact, I would even say this is one of most subtly intricate and thoughtful series to come out in recent years.
 This doesn't take the form of philosophical debates and pretentious sci-fi, in true TTGL(and Gainax) style, it defies expectations.
 Everything thats silly is in your face, and whats clever is hidden for those who care to look.
 It takes the form of exquisite symbolism, intricately woven themes that are overlap over the story marvelously(as just one rather spoilerific example; the mistakes of humanity; think about Face-God Village Elder or the Chief of Jiha village and compare pop-control Rossiu and Anti-Spirals to them), the contrasts that seem to fade in war once you actually understand the sides... hell, when you've finished I actually encourage you to read this: http://wtf.animeblogger.net/?p=140